Evelyn-H/untold-aeons-rules/Untold Aeons.md

 ### Skill Check

-Opposed skill checks / perception checks:
+When trying to roll a check with a skill of 0 (either cause you don't have the skill or penalties reduced it to 0):
+Roll a d6 / UA Dice, but you only get a single success on a 6, nothing on 1-5, not even advantage on 1.

-   - Idea: let players roll their skill, without the difficutly dice, and the narrator rolls the difficulty dice behind the screen.
+Idea: When appropriate, let players roll their skill but without the difficutly dice, and the Narrator rolls the difficulty dice behind the screen.
 This way the players have some idea of how well they did but are never quite sure.

-FIGURE OUT WHAT TO DO WHEN YOU NEED TO ROLL 0!
-Idea: Roll a d6 / UA Dice, but you only get a single success on a 6, nothing on 1-5, not even advantage on 1.

-#### Skill Bonus
-Skill bonus = floor(skill / 2)
-This is the number that is added to the other person's skill when assisting.
-Maybe?
-Or just 1

 ### Standard Skills